ForgedApps/backstage-catalog-webhook-plugin/README.md

 - `catalog.webhook.remoteEndpoint`: (Required) The URL of the remote endpoint where catalog updates will be sent.
 - `catalog.webhook.intervalMinutes`: (Optional) The interval in minutes between each update check.
 Defaults to 10 minutes if not specified.
 - `catalog.webhook.secret`: (Optional) A secret key that will be sent with the webhook payload for validation by the receiving server.
 If not provided, the webhook will function without a secret.
+- `catalog.webhook.batchSize`: (Optional) The number of entities to process in each batch.
+Defaults to 500 if not specified.

 Note: While the secret is optional, it's strongly recommended for security purposes.
 When configured, it allows the receiving server to validate the authenticity of incoming webhook payloads.